Academic Calendar 2024-2025

 EPID 803 The Canadian Health System

 The aim of this introductory course is to describe how health services are organized and delivered in Canada.
 Students who take the course will: 1) understand the inputs, delivery and outputs of the Canadian health system; 2) recognize and explain the factors that influence change in this system; and 3) consider current health policy issues in Canada.
 3.0 credit units.
-Fall.
+Not offered 2024-25.

 EPID 804 Intermediate Epidemiology